NovelProfessor/whatsapp-server/README.md

 ## Disclaimer

 This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
-The official WhatsApp website can be found at [whatsapp.com][whatsapp].
+The official WhatsApp website can be found at [whatsapp.com](http://whatsapp.com).
 "WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.
-Also it is not guaranteed you will not be blocked by using this method.
-WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.

 ## License